openswoole/ext-openswoole/README.md

 ## Security issues

 Security issues should be reported privately, via email, to the Open Swoole develop team [hello@swoole.co.uk](mailto:hello@swoole.co.uk).
 You should receive a response within 24 hours.
 If for some reason you do not, please follow up via email to ensure we received your original message.

+## Frameworks & Components

+> PR are welcome if your framework is using openswoole

+ - [**PHP Runtime**](https://github.com/php-runtime) make it easy to run any kind of PHP Application (Symfony, Laravel, PSR7, Native) with all kind of Runtimes like OpenSwoole, Bref, Google Cloud Functions, Roadrunner and React PHP with minimal configuration.

 ## License